DainisGorbunovs/restful-java-money-transfer/README.md

 * `/accounts` - creates currency accounts
 * `/account/:guid` - shows info about account
 * `/create-account/:amount/:currency` - creates an account with a specific currency
+* `/create-account/:currency` - creates an account with a specific currency
 * `/transfer/:from/:to/:amount` - transfers money between accounts

 Uses framework [`Spark`](http://sparkjava.com/documentation) for receiving and making HTTP requests.
 Uses [`Gson`](https://github.com/google/gson) for serialising Java objects into JSON.